IngredientsMeat12 Best Charcuterie and Cured Meats for Your Board

 Saucisson sec

-Saucisson sec is a French classic that can be found on almost any charcuterie board.
+Saucisson sec is a French classic found on almost any charcuterie board.
 This dry-cured sausage is made with select cuts of pork, seasoned with garlic and other spices, and then aged to perfection.
-Its firm texture and robust, savory flavor make it an essential part of the charcuterie experience.
+Its firm texture and robust, savory flavor make it essential to the charcuterie experience.

 Rosette de Lyon